mvdamme/sucker_punch-backgroundable/README.md

 When backgrounding an instance method, the method is called on the object, but in a different thread (using SuckerPunch).
 If you don't use the object anymore in the current thread, this is ok.
-If the object is still being used in the current thread, it may be better to reload it from the data store (assuming a data strore backed object) in the background thread to avoid any threading issues.
+If the object is still being used in the current thread, it may be better to reload it from the data store (assuming a data store backed object) in the background thread to avoid any threading issues.
 The gem can do this automatically, although currently only ActiveRecord is supported:

 ```ruby